 • Appeal to the Office of Student Financial Services SAP Committee.
 Information on how to submit

 an appeal is included in the SAP email notification.
 The SAP Appeal Form is located at the bottom of this page.
 You should schedule an appointment with your academic advisor in order to develop an academic plan for the upcoming academic year that will enable you to meet the minimum SAP requirements.

 In addition to completing the appeal form, you are required to provide the following:

 • Typed personal statement explaining:

-- Extenuating circumstances that led to your not meeting the standards, and
+- Extenuating circumstances beyond your control that led to your not meeting SAP, and, and

 - What actions you are taking to ensure future academic progress

 • Documentation to support your extenuating circumstance(s).
 Examples of extenuating

 - A period of illness or injury,

 You should submit the appeal and required documentation by: